 A New, Clear Prevention Goal

-The goal of youth prevention is to help teens make One Choice: not to use any alcohol, tobacco, marijuana or other drugs for reasons of health.
+The goal of youth prevention is to help teens make One Choice: not to use any alcohol, nicotine, marijuana or other drugs for reasons of health.
 This goal is realistic and achievable.
 About 27% of high school seniors have never used any substance in their lives.
 This number has grown dramatically over the past four decades.
 Prevention programs can adopt the One Choice message for youth.

 Read the Commentary from the Institute for Behavior and Health, Reducing Future Rates of Adult Addiction Must Begin with Youth Prevention.
 IBH encourages the often opposing sides in the drug policy field to unite in their message for youth substance use prevention by embracing One Choice.